star-history/star-history/public/blog/ai-for-postgres.md

 ![pg-embedding-faster](/blog/assets/ai-for-postgres/pg-embedding-faster.webp)

-But a few months later in September, they added [a note](https://github.com/neondatabase/pg_embedding#pg_embedding) mentioning that they are no longer committing to pg_embedding. looks like there really is no Buy or Build dilemma: if there's a decent service out there, it's the obvious choice.
+But a few months later in September, they added [a note](https://github.com/neondatabase/pg_embedding#pg_embedding) mentioning that they are no longer committing to pg_embedding.
+Looks like there really is no Buy or Build dilemma: if there's a decent service out there, it's the obvious choice.

 ## pg_gpt